 Amount: Full Tuition Scholarship.
 Replaces all other institutional aid.

 Eligibility: The Jessup Scholar award, named after our founder, is a competitive award for first-time-freshman students who have achieved academic excellence and are committed to becoming change agents in the world through servant leadership, ingenuity, and unwavering faith in Christ.

-Applicants must have an academic GPA of 3.80+ and an ACT (Composite) of 29+ or SAT (Critical Reading and Math only) of 1300+.
-Deadline: Applicants must have completed the process of applying for admission and submit the WJU Scholars Event Application with the essay response by December 1st.
-Annually renewable if the recipient maintains a WJU GPA of 3.50 or above, maintains full-time status, does not take more than one approved Renewal: semester leave of absence, and lives on campus for at least the first two years.
-If WJU Scholar recipient drops below a 3.5 WJU GPA but remains above a 3.0 WJU GPA they will be dropped to a Presidential Scholarship award (based on their Admission's GPA & SAT/ACT scores).
-If WJU Scholar recipient drops below a 3.0, they will permanently lose their Presidential Scholarship award but they may be able to earn a \$2,000 Academic Scholarship.
-Application: Jessup Scholar Award Application
+Applicants must have an academic GPA of 3.80+.

+Deadline: Applicants must have completed the process of applying for admission and submit the Jessup Scholar Showcase Application with the essay response by December 1st.

+Renewal: Annually renewable if the recipient maintains a Jessup GPA of 3.50 or above, maintains full-time status, does not take more than one approved semester leave of absence, and lives on campus for at least the first two years.
+If the Jessup Scholar recipient drops below a 3.5 Jessup GPA but remains above a 3.0 Jessup GPA they will be dropped to a Presidential Scholarship award (based on their Admission's GPA & SAT/ACT scores).
+If the Jessup Scholar recipient drops below a 3.0, they will permanently lose their Presidential Scholarship award but they may be able to earn a

+\$2,000 Academic Scholarship.

+Application: Jessup Scholar Showcase Application